legendarysilke/dl-dps-sim/README.md

 - Sliders to adjust permanent facility levels
   - Permanent facility means things like dojos, altars, and slime statues.
 - Run count
+- Proper overdrive and break state simulation with modifiers on defense.

 ## What needs work
 - Accurate frame data for sword combos that are not C3FS, C4FS, C5FS, and plain C5
 - Possible rounding errors
 - Performance (this simulator is very slow to run for accurate results)
+  - Multithreading will improve this as each simulation instance can be considered as self-contained
+- Split out data for adventurer/dragon/wyrmprint to outside the main code for maintenance

 ## What's not implemented
 - Other weapon classes and adventurers